 Retirement in Celebration has some downsides.
 Some people complain that the covenants are too restrictive.
 Cultural amenities are few.
-It has been said that Celebration is almost too clean, too shiny and too perfect.
+It has been said that Celebration is surreal and artificial.
 Some people compare it to the movie The Truman Show, a place where the lines between reality and fantasy are blurred.
-Tourists are here year round.
+Tourists visits year round.
 The biggest drawback, though, is poor home construction in certain areas.
-Celebration was built quickly, and today mold permeates some homes thanks to leaking roofs.
-Many structures in the Town Center are physically unsound, and in late-2016 one of the HOAs filed suit against homeowners for unpaid dues.
+Celebration was built quickly, and thanks to leaking roofs, today mold permeates some homes.
+Many structures in the Town Center are physically unsound.

 Recommended as a Retirement Spot?
 Maybe | Is Florida Tax-Friendly for Retirement?
 Yes